sampathpremarathna/ContactPickerUtil/README.md

 ContactPickerUtil
 =================

-phonegap contact picker plugin
+PhoneGap contact picker plugin

-This plugin will help you to open native contact picker from your phonegap application and pick contacts name and contact number.If the selected contact number have more than one contact it will asked your to pick one of them.
+This plugin will help you to open the native contact picker from your PhoneGap application, and pick a contact's name and phone number.
+If the selected contact has multiple numbers, it will ask you to pick one of them.

 How to use: